llnl/axom/src/axom/slic/docs/sphinx/sections/wrapping_slic_in_macros.rst

   (i.e. their messages will not get logged), while `SLIC_INFO` macros are always available.
 * The `SLIC_*_ROOT` variants can help reduce logging verbosity when called in an MPI application, especially if all MPI ranks are expected to have the same data (for example, if a value was broadcast from one rank to all the other ranks).
+* The `SLIC_*_ONCE` variants can help reduce logging verbosity when only the first invocation at a call-site is necessary.

 .. #############################################################################